 2. A grounded theory method[1] uses an open and iterative approach to examining the data from which new themes can emerge (a bottom-up approach)

 As discussed above, the theoretical framework guides the questioning process and the analysis of the dataset while aligning with the core aims of the scientific investigation.
 The purpose of the theoretical framework is to draw out new insights into the relationships formed with digital score musicking.
-They are categorised into three different themes.
+They are categorised into four different themes.
 These are:

-1. musicians’ connectivity to the materials of the digital score; and the experience of their flow in the moment of interpretation (encompassing themes 1 and 2 from the framework)
+1. musicians’ connectivity to the materials of the digital score;

 [1] Glaser, B. (1998).
 Doing Grounded Theory: Issues and Discussions.
 Mill Valley, CA: Sociology Press.